Located in Indiana’s idyllic Brown County is a small town known as Nashville.

-A tour of the place will be educational as well as enjoyable for you.
+A tour of the place will be educational and enjoyable for you.

 The large glass window at the winery tasting room allows you to get a glimpse of the wine-making process.

-You can be a wine connoisseur or a novice – Brown County Winery has the perfect handcrafted wine matching your taste.
+You can be a wine connoisseur or a novice – Brown County Winery has the perfect handcrafted wine to match your taste.

-This small but wonderful winery is definitely worth a visit when in Nashville.
+This small but wonderful winery is worth a visit when in Nashville.

-The Yellowwood State Forest is named after the Yellowwood tree which is a common tree in mid-south, but rare in Indiana.
+The Yellowwood State Forest is named after the Yellowwood tree, a common tree in mid-south but rare in Indiana.